Kevin Byrne (New York politician): COVID-19 pandemic

+Electoral history

 2016 New York Assembly campaign

 In 2016, Assemblyman Steve Katz announced that he would not seek another term.
 Byrne was one of five Republicans that announced they would seek the nomination to replace Katz.
 At the local Republican Convention, Byrne received 14,562 weighted votes (76%) over Somers Town Councilman Bill Faulkner's 3,681 (19%) and Carmel Councilwoman Suzanne McDonough's 974 (5%).
 Councilwoman McDonough immediately pledged she would continue a primary campaign.

-A day after winning his party’s endorsement, Byrne was injured in a Brewster auto accident, breaking his right knee and suffering other injuries when another car, traveling at high speed, crossed into his lane, he said, and collided with him head-on.
+A day after winning his party's endorsement, Byrne was injured in a Brewster auto accident, breaking his right knee and suffering other injuries when another car, traveling at high speed, crossed into his lane, he said, and collided with him head-on.
 Byrne continued his campaign throughout his recovery and would later be victorious during the Republican primary, defeating McDonough 60% to 40%.
 He won the 2016 general election over Democrat Brian Higbie in the 2016 general election with 61% of the vote.

 2018 New York Assembly campaign

 In 2018, Byrne was challenged by Vedat Gashi, a Yorktown resident and real estate attorney.

-During the campaign, a debate at the Putnam League of Women Voters Forum became contentious due to a dispute between the candidates about whether Byrne had supported legislation that would prevent violent domestic abusers from obtaining firearms, commonly referred to as the “Domestic Violence Escalation Protection Act” (Assembly bill A5025).
+During the campaign, a debate at the Putnam League of Women Voters Forum became contentious due to a dispute between the candidates about whether Byrne had supported legislation that would prevent violent domestic abusers from obtaining firearms, commonly referred to as the "Domestic Violence Escalation Protection Act" (Assembly bill A5025).
 Byrne voted in favor of the bill in question (A5025) twice.

 Throughout the campaign, Byrne argued that his effectiveness was shown by his record of passing more legislation than nearly any other freshmen lawmaker in the state (of the 20+ freshmen legislators only 3 freshmen Democrats passed more).
 Gashi argued that he could deliver more for the district by being a member of the majority Democratic conference.

-Gashi’s campaign outspent Byrne’s campaign by more than four times, spending more than $250,000 compared to Byrne's approximately $65,000.
+Gashi's campaign outspent Byrne's campaign by more than four times, spending more than $250,000 compared to Byrne's approximately $65,000.

 The same election year, the state Senate flipped to Democratic control.
 This was in part due to the loss of a Republican held Senate seat that largely overlapped with the 94th Assembly District.
 In a year that proved challenging for many Republicans across the state, Byrne won his bid for re-election by a double digit margin.

 2020 New York Assembly campaign

-In 2020, Byrne was challenged by first time candidate Stephanie Keegan (D), a Somers resident who had recently worked as an insurance billing auditor for CareMount Medical.
+In 2020, Byrne was challenged by first time candidate Stephanie Keegan (D), a Somers resident who had recently worked in insurance billing for CareMount Medical.

 Keegan ran solely on the Democratic Party Line.
 Byrne ran on the Republican, Conservative, Independence, Reform, and Rebuild Our State Lines.

 The 2020 election produced a record breaking turnout across the country with an unprecedented amount of absentee ballots turned in.

 Byrne won with 41,681 votes (62% of the vote), receiving more votes for that Assembly District than any other candidate recorded in history according to the state board of elections website.